Pricing, business model, and regulatory path β focused on a portable, HSA-compatible, transparent, low-overhead plan like ClearHealth Basic.

 - Stop-loss attachment: $50,000 per individual

-- Target market: healthy to average-risk individuals (freelancers, LLC owners, and families)
+- Target market: healthy to average-risk individuals, families, freelancers, LLC owners, small employers, and workers facing COBRA or job transitions

 |---|---|---|